 Point C

 The location and width of the I-resonance is proportional to the two NSI parameters.
 As these get larger the resonance moves to larger radii and gets wider.
 Eventually, this causes the I-resonance to overlap with the onset of an MNR as happens at point C. This has interesting effects that are different between the two hierarchies.
 In the Normal Hierarchy, the MNR dominates and begins from a point before the I resonance has fully converted neutrinos.
 In the inverted hierarchy, the onset of the MNR is delayed until the I-resonance fully converts.
+If this effect is observed, it could provide key clues about the mass ordering of the neutrino hierarchy.

 Point D

-Continuing to increase the NSI parameters will eventually cause the I-resonance and MNR to overlap too much and disrupt the MNR.
-This returns the behavior of the signal back to the same as at point A with an I resonance at a few 10’s of kilometers and bipolar collective effects after that.
+Continuing to increase the NSI parameters will eventually cause the I-resonance and MNR to overlap too much and completely disrupt the MNR.
+This returns the behavior of the signal back to the same as at point A with an I resonance at a few 10s of kilometers and bipolar collective effects after that.

 Point E